 Pagel hopes visitors will leave the exhibition with a change in their idea of safety and relationships.
 “Maybe self-chosen structures like friendships are less violent than conservative structures that we have — those that we all think are the best and most peaceful.”

 The exhibition will run until Nov.
 8 with admission by request.
-For more information and to set up an appointment, contact the organizers directly
+For more information and to set up an appointment, contact the organizers directly.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.